xrd/final-scraper/_posts/2001-12-07-family-trip-to-rajasthan.md

 ### Written by: maniraji

+Rajasthan is a state in western India.
+It is a historic state ruled by Rajput kings who ruled the area in an excellent way and persistently resisted the advances of Mughal and other Muslim emperors of Delhi.
+A part of the state is the Thar Desert, the only desert in India.
+We started our tour by a train to Jaipur city.
+Apart from me (Mani Kumar), the travelers were my wife (Aparajitha) and my daughters (Sneha & Amoolya).
+We were on the train for about 29 hours continuously.
+(As we traveled from our Hyderabad city in southern India, we chose to travel by train.
+However, you can fly to Jaipur from New Delhi and Mumbai.)

 -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- ---

 JAIPUR:
 	We alighted the train at Jaipur station on October